SAP/ui5-tooling/docs/updates/migrate-v2.md

 ### Local installation

-To upgrade the CLI installation within a project you need to run the following command.
+To upgrade the CLI installation within a project, you need to run the following command:

 ```
 npm install @ui5/cli@^2